 The Breakfast Program at Salisbury High School runs on Monday to Friday mornings from 8:00am - 8:35am.
 The Breakfast Program is completely free and available to any student who would like something to eat in the morning.
 Toasted cheese sandwiches, toast and milo are available.

-Thank you to Kickstart for Kids who support our school breakfast program by providing us with the goods needed for the breakfast.
+Thank you to Kickstart for Kids and Cause we Care who support our school breakfast program by providing us with the goods needed for the breakfast.